 The cognitive skills make up a large part of your brain’s functionality.
-For many years now, it had been thought that with age, these skills deteriorate leaving the brain slow and therefore the reflexes and the thought processes of the elderly people became dull with progressive age.
-That’s why it is generally said that intelligence decreases with the old age.
+For many years now, it had been thought that with age, these skills deteriorate leaving the brain slow and therefore the reflexes and the thought processes of the seniors became dull with progressive age.
+That’s why it is frequently said that intelligence decreases with the old age.

 Brain Exercises = Refined Cognitive Skills = Sharpened Mind

-In simple words, if you keep up with your bodily workout for as long as you can, you will remain fit, healthy and agile no matter what your age is and similarly if you keep on indulging in brain fitness exercises that sharpen each of the cognitive skills then you will remain sharp, focused, attentive and astute even when you have progressed well into your senior years.
+In simple words, if you keep up with your physical workout for as long as you can, you will remain fit, healthy and agile no matter what your age is.
+Similarly, if you keep on indulging in brain fitness exercises that sharpen each of the cognitive skills, then you will remain sharp, focused, attentive and astute even when you have progressed well into your senior years.

-This correlation between cognitive skills, brain fitness and age leads us to identify different of abilities which make up the cognitive skills.
+This correlation between cognitive skills, brain fitness, and age leads us to identify differences in abilities which make up the cognitive skills.

-The attention skill, which translates to the individual’s ability to attend to the information being given, can be further subdivided into 3 types.
+The attention skill, which translates to the individual’s ability to attend to the information being given, can be further subdivided into three types.
 For example,

 1.1.
-Sustained attention: this is the ability of being focused at one task.
+Sustained attention: this is the ability to be focused on one task.
 The amount of time for which the individual remains focused is also noted.

 1.2.
-Selective Attention: This is the ability of an individual to remain focused to task when he is being subjected to another related and/or unrelated sensory input, also known as distractions.
+Selective Attention: This is the ability of an individual to remain focused on the task when he is being subjected to another related and/or unrelated sensory input, also known as distractions.

 1.3.
-Divided Attention: This is the ability to recall information when performing another task or when attending to two different tasks at the same time, also known as multi-tasking.
+Divided Attention: This is the ability to recall information when performing another task or when attending to two different assignments at the same time, also known as multi-tasking.

 2. Memory Skill

-The memory skill is related to the individual’s ability to store information in the mind and to recall that information whenever necessary.
-Memory has also been primarily divided into two different types,
+The memory skill is related to the individual’s ability to store information in mind and to recall that information whenever necessary.
+Memory has also been divided into two different types,

 3. Logical Thinking and Reasoning Skills

 This skill requires the mind to draw reason and solve problems when faced with unfamiliar information.
-The problem solving ability and the capability of forming concepts and deduce conclusions enables a person to analyse the conditions and the relationships that exist between different information.
+The problem-solving ability and the capability of forming concepts and deduce conclusions enables a person to analyze the conditions and the relationships that exist between different details.
 It is a unique skill of the human mind and helps in rationalizing the daily events.

 4. Auditory Processing Skill

-Of course this skill is all about processing, recognizing, blending and segmenting auditory stimuli.
-This skill is required both for reading and writing with proper spellings.
+Of course, this skill is all about processing, recognizing, blending and segmenting auditory stimuli.
+This ability is required both for reading and writing with proper spellings.
 Deficiency of this skill can, therefore, lead to multiple issues.

 5. Visual Processing Skill

 This is the ability to comprehend, analyze and even think in visual images.
 It stimulates the sensory perception of the surrounding.
-Using the words, sounds and other details given in the information, the person is able to build images in his mind to make more sense of the information.
+You build images in your brain with the help of words, sounds and other details to make more sense of the information.

 6. The Skill of Processing Information Quickly

-This skill is about the rate at which the information can be processed by the mind.
-The tasks that an individual is asked to complete while being assessed for this skill comprise of both simple and complex problems.
+This skill is about the rate at which the mind can process the information.
+The tasks that an individual is asked to complete while being assessed for this ability comprise of both simple and complex problems.
 Individuals with slow processing speed face quite a lot of difficulty.

 7. Reading and Writing Skills

-The cognitive skills are closely connected with the auditory processing skill of the person.
+The cognitive skills are intimately connected with the auditory processing skill of the person.